oliver-batchelor/segmentation/README.md

 # View the training or testing set and mask annotations:
-  python -m dataset.view --input /path/to/dataset --train (or --test)
+  `python -m dataset.view --input /path/to/dataset --train (or --test)`

   Useful to check the preprocessing of images.

 # View a mask file
-  python view_labels.py some/file.jpg.mask
+  `python view_labels.py some/file.jpg.mask`

 # Train a model:
-  python main.py --lr 0.1 --batch_size 4 --input /path/to/dataset --model "unet --depth 5" --epoch_size 1024
+  `python main.py --lr 0.1 --batch_size 4 --input /path/to/dataset --model "unet --depth 5" --epoch_size 1024`

 ## Common options:
-  --load, load from a previous checkpoint and cointunue training --model, specify model and model parameters (use quotes) --show, show results of evaluating the model in training (sanity check)
+  `--load`, load from a previous checkpoint and cointunue training `--model`, specify model and model parameters (use quotes) `--show`, show results of evaluating the model in training (sanity check)

 # Evaluate a model on new image(s):
-  python test.py --batch /path/to/images --model log/model.pth --save results_path (and/or --show)
+  `python test.py --batch /path/to/images --model log/model.pth --save results_path (and/or --show)`
-  python test.py --image /my/image.jpg --model log/model.pth --show
+  `python test.py --image /my/image.jpg --model log/model.pth --show`